Conduction vs. Convection vs. Hybrid Explained 2026

 Linalool198 °CCalming

-Conduction devices need more frequent cleaning than convection models because direct contact leaves more residue.
+Conduction devices need more frequent cleaning than convection models, as direct contact leaves more residue.
 Brush out the chamber after every session, clean thoroughly with isopropyl alcohol every 5–10 sessions.
-Check wearing parts such as seals and O-rings regularly – heat makes them brittle over time.
+Check wear parts such as seals and O-rings regularly – heat makes them brittle over time.

 PhaseTemperatureResult